centic9/file-leak-postprocess/README.md

 file-leak-detector will simply print out all found stacktraces where file-handles were not closed.

-This has a few shortcomings when running on large-scale projects.
+This has a few shortcomings when running on large-scale projects:

 * Multiple equal stacktrace are printed, requiring to skim through many similar results
 * Many lines in the stacktraces are unimportant for analyzing the file-handle leaks, e.g. stack-trace lines from thread-pools, JUnit, ...

-In order to make this easier, this tool parses one or more input text-files and extracts stacktraces that were produced by file-leak-detector and shortens and de-duplicate them into a smaller list of actual interesting code-locations.
+In order to make analyzing and fixing file-handle leaks easier, this tool parses one or more input text-files and extracts stacktraces that were produced by file-leak-detector and shortens and de-duplicate them into a smaller list of actual interesting code-locations.

 The found stack-traces are printed to stdout.
 Summary/error information is printed to stderr.